tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ### External Traffic
 To give a simple description, if you embed or link a post in a website outside of Facebook, you will help send and direct people to the original source of the content.
 Therefore, you can improve your reach by accounting for those who might not have seen the content, or even use Facebook at all.
 Furthermore, there are plug-ins and widgets that enable you to embed Facebook posts, videos, or even entire pages onto a website so that users may view the Facebook content externally.
 You can also embed a simple ‘like button’ widget along with something that links to the page itself.
-However, the implementation of these widgets will not be discussed in this report.
+However, the implementation of these widgets will not be discussed here.

 ---

 ### Paid Advertising
-This is exactly what it sounds like.
+This is exactly what you would expect it to be.
 You can pay for Facebook to advertise your content and boost the potential reach.
 As a result, Facebook’s algorithms will amplify both your organic and paid content.

 >Here’s where you start to pay to boost the reach of your content to improve your Facebook marketing ROI considerably.
 Rather than promote everything, apply some strategic selection to amplify the established organic reach of specific posts with Facebook ads.
 >